hiyouga/LLaMA-Factory/data/README.md

 }
 ```

-The `query` column will be concatenated with the `prompt` column and used as the human prompt, then the human prompt would be `prompt\nquery`.
-The `response` column represents the model response.

-The `system` column will be used as the system prompt.
-The `history` column is a list consisting string tuples representing prompt-response pairs in the history.
-Note that the responses in the history **will also be used for training** in supervised fine-tuning.
+### Pre-training Dataset

-For the **pre-training datasets**, only the `prompt` column will be used for training, for example:
+In pre-training, only the `prompt` column will be used for model learning.

 ```json
 [